-Quarterly student credit recovery rate increased by 25% in 22-23 when compared to the previous year.
+Average individual quarterly student credit recovery rate increased by 2.3 credits in 22-23 when compared to the previous year.
 We attribute much of this increase to all students being back on campus on reconnecting with the faculty and staff.
-While we expect to reach the credit recovery goal in 22-23, a similar increase is unlikely.
+While we expect to reach the credit recovery goal in 23-24, a similar increase is unlikely.
 We have also added development of student portfolios to the action plan.
 We feel that the elements to be included in these portfolios will be valuable to our students in reaching academic goals and in preparing for their future.
 When established and monitored correctly the portfolios, which we will align with our student learning outcomes, would also be a valuable tool in helping us measure our success as a school.
+Chronic absenteeism increased by 5% in 2022-23.
+CVHS will focus on individual and schoolwide positive recogniton/rewards as a strategy to improve attendance.